 Pressing the Reset button restores the factory settings.
-See Factory Settings on page 166.
+See Factory Settings on page 172.

-Turn the LEDs On or Off
+Turn the LEDs On or Off Using the LED On/Off Switch

-To turn the LEDs on or off:
+To turn the LEDs on or off using the LED On/Off switch:

-Slide the LED On/Off switch on the rear panel to the on or off position.
+Slide the LED On/Off switch on the rear panel to the On or Off position.

-The Power LED stays lit even if the LED On/Off switch is in the off position.
+The Power LED stays lit even if the LED On/Off switch is in the Off position.